 At one precise moment on the timeline of comedy, the subversive nature of it was so comprehensive that it became uniform, conventional, and in need of total destruction.
 Although the late, great Andy Kaufman may never have intended to undermine and, thus, destroy the top talent of his generation, his act revealed his contemporaries for what they were: conventional comedians operating under a like-minded banner.
 In doing so, Andy Kaufman created a new art form.

-Those of us with a seemingly unnatural attraction to Kaufman’s game-changing brand of unfunny comedy now know the man was oblivious to greater concerns, but we used whatever it was that he created to subvert conventional subversions, until they lost their subversive quality altogether.
+Those of us with a seemingly unnatural attraction to Kaufman’s game-changing brand of unfunny comedy now know the man was oblivious to greater concerns, but we used whatever it was he created to subvert conventional subversions, until they lost their subversive quality altogether.

 “I see what you’re trying to do.
 I do,” I imagine them saying, “but I don’t think it will play well in Omaha.
 They’ll just think you’re weird, and weird doesn’t play well on the national stage, unless you’re funny-weird.”

-Before Andy Kaufman became Andy Kaufman, and his definition of weird defined it as a transcendent art form, being weird meant going so far over-the-top that the audience felt comfortable with the notion of being weird.
+Before Andy Kaufman became Andy Kaufman, and his definition of weird defined it as a transcendent art form, being weird meant going so far over-the-top that the audience felt comfortable with the notion of a comedian being weird.
 It required the comedic player to find a way to communicate a simple message to the audience: “I’m just acting weird and that’s all.”
-Before Kaufman and those influenced by his brilliance broke the mold on weird, comedians relied on visual cues, in the form of weird facial expressions, vocal inflections and tones so that the so-called less sophisticated audiences in Omaha could understand the notion of a comedic actor just being weird.
+Before Kaufman and those influenced by his brilliance broke the mold on the word, comedians relied on visual cues, in the form of weird facial expressions, vocal inflections and tones so that the so-called less sophisticated audiences in Omaha could understand the notion of a comedic actor just being weird.
 Before Kaufman, comedic actors had no interest in unnerving audiences.
 They just wanted the laugh.

 One can be sure that before Andy Kaufman took to the national stage on Saturday Night Live, he heard those warnings, but for whatever reason he didn’t heed them.
 It’s possible that Kaufman was just that weird, and that he thought his only path to success was to let his freak flag fly.
 It’s also possible that he had enough confidence in his act that he was able to ignore the advice offered by those in the know.
-His admirers must also consider the idea that Kaufman might not have talented enough to be funny in a more conventional sense.
+We admirers must also consider the idea that Kaufman might not have been talented enough to be funny in a more conventional sense.
 Whatever the case, Kaufman maintained his unconventional, unfunny, idiotic characters and bits until those “in the know” declared him one of the funniest men who ever lived.

 The cutting-edge, comedic intelligentsia now discusses the deceased Kaufman, in a frame that suggests they were onto his act the whole time.
 They weren’t.
 They didn’t get it.
 I didn’t get it, but I was young, and I needed the assistance of repetition to lead me to the genius of being an authentic idiot, until I busied myself trying to carve out my own path to true idiocy, in my own little world.

 For those who’ve never watched Andy Kaufman at work, his claim to fame did not involve jokes.
 His modus operandi involved situational humor.
 The situations he created weren’t funny either, not in the conventional sense.
-Some were so unfunny and so unnerving, in fact that viewers deemed them idiotic.
-Kaufman was so idiotic that many believed his shows were nothing more than a series of improvised situations in which he reacted on the fly to a bunch of idiotic stuff, but what most of those in the know could not comprehend was that everything he did was methodical, meticulous, and choreographed.
+Some were so unfunny and so unnerving, in fact, that viewers deemed them idiotic.
+Kaufman was so idiotic that many believed his shows were nothing more than a series of improvised situations in which he reacted on the fly to a bunch of idiotic stuff, but what most of those in the know could not comprehend at the time was that everything he did was methodical, meticulous, and choreographed.

 Being Unfunny in Situations